About Oakton College :

 We encourage applications from candidates who reflect the

-will enhance and promote engagement with other cultures, and have a
+enhance and promote engagement with other cultures, and have

-demonstrated commitment to working with and as part of a
+demonstrated a commitment to working with and as part of a

 multicultural faculty and diverse student body and community.